Colloquium: The Cosmic Dipole Anomaly: The Ellis Baldwin Test

 \subsubsection{Determination of \texorpdfstring{$\alpha$}{alpha} and \texorpdfstring{$x$}{x}}

-To recapitulate, the \citet{1984MNRAS.206..377E} test concerns a local effect, \emph{viz.} the relativistic Doppler boosting and aberration of source counts in a flux-complete survey due to the observer's motion with respect to the rest frame of the sources.
-The apparent change in the number density of sources with the angle away from the direction of motion is a function of the spectral index of the sources, $\alpha$, and the rate of increase in the number of sources per unit solid angle above some flux density, at that flux density value, denoted by the exponent $-x$:
+To recapitulate, the \citet{1984MNRAS.206..377E} test concerns a local effect, viz. the relativistic Doppler boosting and aberration of source counts in a flux-complete survey due to the observer's motion with respect to the rest frame of the sources.
+The apparent change in the number density of sources with the angle away from the direction of motion is a function of the power-law spectral index of the sources $\alpha$, and the rate of increase in the number of sources per unit solid angle above some flux density (at that flux density value) denoted by the power-law exponent $x$:

 In practice, no astrophysical source has a spectral energy distribution described at all frequencies by a single power law with index $\alpha$.
-Fortunately, the flux limit of a survey is typically defined at one frequency for radio wavelengths, where the SED is close to power-law, or in one (relatively narrow) band within which the SEDs of sources may be treated as a power-law.
-There are emission lines that fall within the observing band for quasars at certain redshifts, but the enormous range of observed quasar luminosities ($\gtrsim 4$ orders of magnitude) ensures that at a given apparent magnitude (\emph{i.e.}, flux limit) the aggregate or mean SED of quasars in a survey is smoothed by the corresponding wide range of redshifts and can be treated as a power-law in most passbands (\emph{\emph{e.g.}}, WISE W1 at 3.4~$\mu$m), as demonstrated in the next section.
+Fortunately, the flux limit of a survey is typically defined at one frequency for radio wavelengths, where the SED is close to a power~law, or in one (relatively narrow) band within which the SEDs of sources may be treated as a power law.
+There are emission lines that fall within the observing band for quasars at certain redshifts, but the enormous range of observed quasar luminosities ($\gtrsim 4$ orders of magnitude) ensures that at a given apparent magnitude (i.e., flux limit) the aggregate or mean SED of quasars in a survey is smoothed by the corresponding wide range of redshifts and can be treated as a power law in most passbands (e.g., WISE W1 at 3.4~$\mu$m), as demonstrated in the next section.